No announcements at this time.

 Blue Cross and Blue Shield (BCBS) of Alabama—September 2009-December 2011

-The purpose of the BCBS of Alabama sponsored pilot is to analyze the medical home concept and to trend both process of care and patient outcome data over an 18-24 month period through December 2011.
-At the conclusion of the pilot, it goal is to better understand the time and monetary efforts required by a practice to attain and maintain a medical home environment as well as being able to produce tangible data in favor of the medical home approach to care.
+The purpose of the BCBS of Alabama sponsored pilot was to analyze the medical home concept and to trend process of care and patient outcome data.
+At the conclusion of the pilot, BCBS of Alabama gained a better understanding of the time and monetary efforts required by a practice to attain and maintain a medical home environment and determined that the concept is achievable throughout the state of Alabama.

 Consortium to Advance Medical Homes for Medicaid and CHIP Participants